-Until the end of 1999, Estonia's import regime was among the most liberal in the world since no import duties were applied.
-As of January 1, 2000, the Estonian Parliament has enforced a Law on Custom Tariffs, imposing MFN rates on imported goods of all those countries which have not entered free trade agreements with Estonia.
-The import tariff schedule disadvantages competition from the United States, as tariffs for European countries are set at zero while US imports face MFN rates.
+Until the end of 1999, Estonia's import and export regimes were among the most liberal in the world, and no duties were applied to imports.
+As of January 2000, the MFN Treatment Customs Duty Act imposed MFN rates on imported goods of all countries which have not entered free trade agreements with Estonia, including the U.S. At present, exports from the EU and countries which are parties to free trade agreements with Estonia, are advantaged by zero duties.
 The highest MFN duty rates stand at 25-33 percent for pork, 48 percent for poultry meat, 39 percent for sausages, 10 percent for chicken legs and wings, 59 percent for rye, and 40-45 percent for barley and oats.
-Import tariff rates can be found at www.vm.ee/eng/Tollitariifiseadus.htm
+Import tariff rates can be found at www.legaltext.ee/en, under title "Most Favoured Nation Customs Duty Act."
+Duties are not levied on goods transiting Estonian territory.
+Estonia's accession to the WTO in late 1999 has furthered the expansion of investment and trade.
+Because of its pending EU membership, Estonia's position for the next WTO round is generally in line with the EU's.